-Performance Level Company's TSR Relative to AOAI Movement of the Performance Period Vesting %

-Below Threshold < Increase in the AOAI 0%

-Threshold = Increase in the AOAI 25%

-100% of AOAI increase & < 110% of AOAI increase Pro-rata

-Target 110% of AOAI increase 50%

-110% of AOAI increase & < 120% of AOAI increase Pro-rata
+< Increase in the AOAI = Increase in the AOAI > 100% of AOAI increase & < 110% of AOAI increase 0% 25% Pro-rata 50% Pro-rata 100% = Increase in the AOAI > 100% of AOAI increase & < 110% of AOAI increase

-Stretch and Above 120% of AOAI increase 100%

 For PRs issued to executives, testing of the TSR hurdle will occur on the third anniversary of the commencement of the performance period and then annually until the rights lapse or the fifth anniversary of the commencement of the performance period.
 Once a right has vested it may not become unvested based on performance at a subsequent test date.
 If at a test date some rights have previously vested and the Company's performance at the test date is higher than at previous test dates then additional rights will vest.
 Such vesting will apply on the basis that the total number of rights that have vested from a tranche (previous and current vesting) is equal to the number that would have vested at the current test date had no vesting occurred earlier.